prydin/vrops-download-report/README.md

 # vRealize Operations Report Downloader
 A simple utility that dowloads a report from vRealize Operations.
-Currently, only the latest report is download.
+Currently, only the latest report is downloaded.

 ## Instaling
 ```bash